PluralKit/PluralKit/docs/content/user-guide.md

     pk;m Skyler privacy all private

 ## Importing and exporting data
-If you're a user of another proxy bot (eg. Tupperbox), or you want to import a saved system backup, you can use the importing and exporting commands.
+If you're a user of another proxy bot (e.g. Tupperbox), or you want to import a saved system backup, you can use the importing and exporting commands.

 ### Importing from Tupperbox
 If you're a user of the *other proxying bot* Tupperbox, you can import system and member information from there.
 This is a fairly simple process: